🔄

 Your cart is empty

-Article: Engineered Oak Flooring Wide Plank: A Buyer's Guide
+Article: Engineered Oak Floor: The Ultimate Buyer's Guide

 Wide plank engineered oak flooring in a sunlit living room.

-Let's be honest—the term "engineered" can sometimes cause confusion.
-Many people hear it and immediately think of laminate or something that isn't real wood.
+Let's be honest—the word "engineered" can throw people off.
+Many hear it and think of laminate, not real wood.
 It's time to clear that up.
-The top layer of engineered oak flooring wide plank is 100% genuine oak, giving you the same authentic beauty, texture, and character you love.
-The "engineered" part simply refers to its smart, multi-layered core, which is designed to provide incredible stability and resistance to humidity.
-This construction makes it the best of both worlds: the timeless appeal of solid hardwood with performance built for modern homes.
-This guide will give you the facts, breaking down how it’s made, why it’s so durable, and what makes it a superior choice for nearly any project.
+An engineered oak floor is topped with 100% genuine oak, giving you that authentic beauty and character you want.
+The "engineered" part simply refers to its smart, multi-layered core.
+This construction provides incredible stability and resistance to humidity.
+You get the timeless appeal of solid hardwood with performance built for modern homes.
+This guide breaks down exactly how it’s made and why it’s such a durable, superior choice.

 Key Takeaways